tomas-bran/twitter-backend/challenges/email-service.md

 - Python
 - Kotlin

 You are also free to use any framework and library you find suitable.
-You can use an in memory database or any database engine you are used to, like PostgreSQL, MySQL, Mongo ,etc.
+You can use an in memory database or any database engine you are used to, like PostgreSQL, MySQL, Mongo, etc.

 ## Additional Points
-Create a docker image for running the API on a container CI/CD Pipelines with test checking Usage of Gitflow branching strategy.
-Read more here Deploy your app to a cloud solution (AWS,GCP,Heroku,etc.) Swagger Documentation.
+- Create a docker image for running the API on a container CI/CD
+- Pipelines with test checking
+- Usage of Gitflow branching strategy.
+Read more here
+- Deploy your app to a cloud solution (AWS,GCP,Heroku,etc.)
+- Swagger Documentation.
-Any cool idea you have that might improve the project
+- Any cool idea you have that might improve the project